mario-deluna/php-glfw/docs/API/GLFW/glfwRestoreWindow.md

 (minimized) or maximized.
 If the window is already restored, this function does nothing.

-If the specified window is a full screen window, the resolution chosen for the window is restored on the selected monitor.
+If the specified window is an iconified full screen window, its desired video mode is set again for its monitor when the window is restored.

 arguments